-Famous wine-growing community (Bernkastel area) in the German wine-growing region Moselle with about 1,200 inhabitants.
-It was formerly called "Dusemond", whereby this name derives from the Roman name of a vineyard as "dulcis mons" (Latin for "sweet mountain").
-In 1925, it was renamed to promote the famous locations in Brauneberg.
-The total vineyard area is over 300 hectares.
-Here are among other things the two famous individual layers Brauneberger Juffer and Juffer sundial who were already the French Emperor Napoleon Bonaparte (1769-1821) to the pearls of the Moselle region.
+Famous wine-growing community (Bernkastel area) in the German wine-growing region Moselle with around 1,200 inhabitants.
+It was formerly called "Dusemond", whereby this name is derived from the Roman name of a vineyard as "dulcis mons" (Latin "sweet mountain").
+In 1925 it was renamed Brauneberg to promote the famous locations.
+The total area of vines is over 300 hectares.
+The two famous individual layers of Brauneberger are located here Juffer and Juffer sundial who was already the French emperor Napoleon Bonaparte (1769-1821) was one of the pearls of the Moselle region.

-The name "Juffer" goes back to the vineyard ownership of nuns of the former Franciscan monastery.
-These were popularly called in the Rhineland dialect "Juffen” (virgins, Betschwestern or bigots).
-According to another version, the name derives from three unmarried, ie "maiden" remained daughters of a former owner - in the Mosel-Frankish dialect "maidens" are referred to as "Juff".
-The other individual layers in the community are chamber. monastery garden and almond ditch.
+The name "Juffer" comes from the vineyards owned by nuns of the former Franciscan monastery.
+These were popularly called “Juffen” (virgins, prayer sisters or pious women) in the Rhineland dialect.
+According to another version, the name is derived from three unmarried daughters of a former owner who have remained "maidens" - in the Moselle-Franconian dialect, "maidens" are referred to as "juffen".
+The other individual layers in the community are chamber. monastery garden and almond trench.